HorkyChen/talebook/README.md

 # Tale Book: Personal Calibre WebServer
-A enhanced personal books library management website built on Calibre + Vue, beautiful and easy-to-use.
+A enhanced personal books management website built on Calibre + Vue, beautiful and easy-to-use.
 [中文说明](documents/README.zh_CN.md)

 **Noted: Online publishing is prohibited for personal websites in China.
 This project is recommended for personal use only!**